-- Nationality: International students are eligible to apply for this application programme.
+- Nationality: International students are eligible to apply for this application program.

-Eligible Countries: Students from all around the world are eligible to apply for this application programme.
+Eligible Countries: Students from all around the world are eligible to apply for this application program.

 The research interests of staff cover a wide range of subject areas from transitions to democracy through political philosophy to the politics of electoral systems and the Department has gained international renown for its work in all of these areas.